 Law enforcement officials believe he was behind the various beard and hair cutting attacks of the past few months.
 The men charged are said to have carried out “a series of assaults against fellow Amish individuals with whom they were having a religiously based dispute,” according to the Justice Department.

-The Amish who were attacked are believed to be former members of Mullet’s group who left over various disagreements.
-Mullet wanted to “seek revenge and punish the departing families,” the federal documents said.
+The men who were allegedly attacked are believed to be former members of Mullet’s group who left over various disagreements.
+Mullet wanted to “seek revenge and punish the departing families,” federal documents in the case said.

 “In doing so, the defendants forcibly restrained multiple Amish men and cut off their beards and head hair with scissors and battery-powered clippers, causing bodily injury to these men while also injuring others who attempted to stop the attacks,” the Justice Department said.
 “In the Amish religion, a man’s beard and head hair are sacred.”